-A lot of patients ask me what to eat while they’re on chemo, and I never feel like I have enough time give them a complete answer.
+Nutrition for cancer patients is a big deal.
+A lot of patients have asked me what to eat while they’re on chemo, and I never felt like I had enough time give them a complete answer.

 Chemotherapy, by definition, kills cells that divide rapidly, which includes all the cells lining the digestive tract, making patients sensitive to certain foods.
 The cancer experience in general is very individual, and no two people will go through the same thing, but as a general rule, I recommend that patients avoid foods that are acidic, greasy, or spicy.
 If nausea is a big problem, bland foods like plain oatmeal and bananas are safest.
 That’s right, no more Panda Express!